mozilla/tofino/docs/UA-service-API.md

 ___Query parameters___

-* limit - integer maximum number of visits to return.
+* limit - (optional) integer maximum number of visits to return; default: no limit.

 ### Request